Particular/docs.particular.net/nservicebus/msmq/viewing-message-content-in-msmq.md

 ### Visual Studio

-You can see all the queues on the local machine using Server Explorer in Visual Studio:
+The queues on the local machine can be listed using Server Explorer in Visual Studio:

 ![Server Explorer](server-explorer.png "Server Explorer")